by Jess Leong

 Understand ice and snow travel and how to do it safely.

-Riding in the winter means riding on top of ice and snow.
+Riding in winter means riding on ice and snow.
 Throughout the winter, there will be times when it’s warmer or colder out, which can affect the ground beneath your tires.
 Know how to deal with this.
 Many people also ride on top of the frozen water.
-Riding across a frozen lake or river can be extremely dangerous if the ice were to crack.
+Riding across a frozen lake or river can be extremely dangerous if the ice cracks.
 Learn how thick the ice needs to be to carry you and your bike when venturing across frozen waters.

 Fat Bike Etiquette – General Rules of the Trail